ben-silke/ben-silke/README.md

 # 🔭 About Me:
-I am currently a Senior Full-Stack Software Develop at Aristotle cloud services working with Django, Python and Vue.
+I am currently a Senior Full-Stack Software Developer at Aristotle Cloud Services working with Django, Python and Vue.

 I am also working on various bioinformatic projects!
 I am interested in evolution, mutation, cell regulation and protein synthesis.
+I am also interested in transcriptomics and spatial-omics.

 I am very familiar with Python, R, Bash and Javascript, and I am currently learning Rust.
 I am open to collaborate on any bioinformatics related projects.

+I also currently study a bachelor of laws and am excited about developing methods, using machine learning or otherwise to augment and assist the legal process.

 📫 bensilke@icloud.com